-- 1 Servier holds ex-U.S. commercial rights. - To enable expansion and persistence of allogeneic CAR T product candidates.
+- 1 May not be required if Phase 2 is a registrational clinical trial. - Servier holds ex-US commercial rights. - 3 To enable expansion and persistence of allogeneic CAR T product candidates.

 In addition to the allogeneic CAR T cell product candidates we are developing for the treatment of blood cancers and solid tumors, we are developing an anti-CD52 monoclonal antibody, ALLO-647, which is designed to be used prior to infusing our other product candidates as part of the lymphodepletion regimen.
 As illustrated below, we believe ALLO-647 can reduce the likelihood of a patient's immune system from rejecting the engineered allogeneic T cells, and may create a window of persistence during which our engineered allogeneic T cells can actively target and destroy cancer cells in the body.